DevHyeon0312/BottomDrawerDemo/README.md

 If you want to apply the margin to the contents fragment, pass the dp in order (left, top, right, bottom).
 (30 dp = 30 delivered)

 #### 🟢 addCallback(callback)
+Called when you want to define additional behavior based on callback.

 #### 🟢 hidden(isHidden)
+With hidden(true), it starts with the state STATE_HIDDEN when it is created.
+At this point, you must use both sides (true).

 #### 🔴 commit()
 commit